axn/wbm2pdf/README.md

 sudo aptitude install --with-recommends \
 build-essential \
 lua5.1 \
-texlive texlive-full texlive-latex-extra incscape pdflatex \
+texlive texlive-full texlive-latex-extra inkscape pdflatex \
-r-recommended libjpeg62 r-cran-hmisc r-cran-plotrix r-cran-stringr  \
+r-recommended libjpeg62 r-cran-hmisc r-cran-plotrix r-cran-stringr
 </pre>

 ## Building ##

 <pre>
-cd tex
 make
 </pre>

 This should:
-* download some images and topology snapshots used to beatify the resulting pdf into tex/figures
+* download some images and optional topology snapshots used to beatify the resulting pdf
-* render svg-based topology data to pdf image so that its usable by latex
+* optinally render svg-based topology data to pdf image so that its usable by latex
 * download the measurement data to test_data
-* lua-process the measurement data (ping.lua netp.lua) and create data tables readable by R (R-cran)
+* lua-process the measurement data (ping.lua,...) and create data tables readable by R (R-cran)
-* create graphs from data tables (R math tool and script eval.R)
+* create graphs from data tables (R math tool and script ping.R)
-* create pdf from latex file tex/wbmv6.tex
+* create pdf from latex file wbmv7.tex

 To clean all data: